bella-mir/folium/README.md

 ## Description

-It is a sample of a student project during "Methods of Spatial Analysis.
-Advanced Level" course at HSE, Moscow, spring 2023.
+It is a sample of a student project, "Methods of Spatial Analysis.
+Advanced Level" classat HSE, Moscow, spring 2023.

 We use Folium Python library to visualize data of ciltural heritage sites in different Russian cities